Discipline is a substantial key when raising your child. The forms of discipline determine how the child’s attitude will come out once he grows up.

 By doing so, you will have disciplined the child by using appropriate communication skills hence avoiding a catastrophe.

-Using an ideal form to discipline your child without provoking them as a parent is very important.
+It is very important to use an ideal form to discipline your child without provoking them as a parent.

 According to the Bible verses in Colossians and Ephesians, discipline and instruction are necessary without provocation.

 The child has a sensitive way of responding to things.
 For discipline matters, parents must have a formidable way of ensuring the child has lofty standards of discipline.